mikespiering/fortune-teller/README.md

 cf restage fortune-ui
 cf add-network-policy fortune-ui --destination-app fortune-service --protocol tcp --port 8080
 ```
-12. Refresh fortune-ui in your browser several times to see that both instances return a variety of fortunes in random order.

    _**What does this show?** fortune-ui is using the default internal domain to discover and load balance requests to fortune-service._